 Predictive equipment maintenance analytics and computerized maintenance management system (CMMS) software are becoming more prevalent among businesses in the industry as a means to decrease the rate of unexpected equipment breakdowns and the expenditures that come with them.

-Predictive maintenance is essentially a proactive approach to managing maintenance.
 The primary advantages of predictive maintenance and its features are increased asset dependability and efficiency.

 The primary goal of the predictive maintenance equipment approach is to determine the machinery's current state and predict the need for repairs.